Ralf-A/Cosmos-Oddysey-Webapp/README.md

 - Getting more comfortable with React.js

 # Undone work
-- Tests for API - tested only using curl and postman and manual blackbox testing
+- Tests for API - tested only using postman and built-in swagger and manual blackbox testing
 - Exception handling for API could be better
 - No request validation besides on frontend
-- Overall structure could be better
+- Overall structure could be a bit better

 # API Reference and Documentation